PowerShell’s Where-Object

 Using the Where-Object

-cmdlet is pretty straightforward, but some nuances can trip up newcomers.
+cmdlet is pretty straightforward, but some nuances can trip up newcomers to the method.

 As mentioned above, Where-Object